 Every year, French citizens come together to celebrate Bastille Day, a day to rejoice in the successes and culture of France.
 The day is a celebration of patriotism and the values of ‘liberty, equality and fraternity’, rather than the battle itself.

-What Bastille Day events are there around Australia?
+How can I celebrate Bastille Day around Australia?

 At Cultural Infusion, we provide a range of talented French presenters that can captivate and delight your classroom or workplace with the dulcet tones of Chanson Française.

 In Victoria, Les Bâtons Français is a show designed to be fun and zany while also touching on many French icons and literature.
 From the Eiffel Tower to the Arc de Triomphe, get a taste of all things French as we follow Jacques and Pierre’s journey across France as they try and fulfil their wish of finding true love!
 Well versed in physical theatre and comedy, they parody stories such as Cyrano De Beujerac and the Three Musketeers, as well as the farcical style of Moliere and much more.
 Les Bâtons Français uses mime, puppetry, music, song and dance with audience interaction makes for a perfect theatrical experience.